 When we reached the end of the blue trail, we saw a huge boulder blocking our way.
 This was where the red trail started.
 It was extremely difficult according to the guide.
 Nell may be a good walker, but this was beyond her abilities, so we decided we leave it for the next time.

 While we were resting there, a group of people passed us and went on the red trail.
 The stream water was crystal clear and looked to be below the waist, so people also stripped to the waist.

 In fact, it was much deeper, for some women the water was shoulder length.
 The taller people carried shoes and backpacks for others to the other side.

 We also witnessed one of the women falling down.
 Fortunately, she bypassed the rocks and fell into the water.
 That red trial looks spectacular, but a bit scary at the same time.
 It is definitely for fit people only

 At sunset, we went to the pier, from where there was a beautiful view of the private property.
 The wet season really took its toll on the surrounding trees, because many were scattered around like matches.
 Even huge baobabs laid uprooted.

 We ended the day with the sunset on Saddleback Ridge Lookout.
 To get to the lookout we had to use a low range gear as the trail was going up and was very windy.
 The condition of it was very good so we were able to climb it without a problem.

-On the top we were rewarded with a 360 degrees view to the surrounding valleys.
+On the top, we were rewarded with a 360 degrees view of the surrounding valleys.
 I had to celebrate it!